Robpol86/robpol86.com/docs/posts/2025/2025-02-10-truenas-scale-aiffro-runbook.md

         - On the viewer Welcome screen click "Skip Sign In"
     - Click on the auto-detected AURGA-XXXXXX device, you should now see the HDMI output (LED should turn solid green)
     - The BIOS should be displayed
-        - If not sent Ctrl+Alt+Del via the AURGA right click menu, then choose Input -> Absolute Mouse, then press ESC until you're in the BIOS
+        - If not send Ctrl+Alt+Del via the AURGA right click menu, then choose Input -> Absolute Mouse, then press ESC until you're in the BIOS
 2. **BIOS Settings:**
     - **Insert Adapter Auto Power On**: Enabled